Textbook Example of Wrong

 There are parallels between Martha Rendell’s case in Australia and one in Britain occurring over a quarter-century before Martha was first condemned in the court of public opinion and then executed after a poorly-run jury trial.

-Mary Ann Cotton (1832-1873) was a working class British widow executed under accusations of serially poisoning nearly all of her children and step-children, her mother, a
+Mary Ann Cotton (1832-1873) was a working class British widow executed under accusations of serially poisoning nearly all of her children and step-children, her mother, a Credit: public domain; photomanipulation by authorfemale friend, three out of four husbands, and a lover.

 The last death in her household in July 1872 was that of seven-year-old step-son Charles Edward Cotton.
 The boy was being treated for symptoms of what two attending physicians had concluded was tuberculosis.
 His body was given a cursory examination while it was stretched out upon Mary Ann’s kitchen table.
 He was determined to have died of natural (disease-related) causes.